RPGroup-PBoC/bi1/2026/overview.md

 ## Where and When?
 Each week will consist of two [lectures]({{ site.baseurl }}/2026/schedule), recitation sections, and office hours.
+Recitations and office hours begin the second week of class.

 ### Lectures